Fawkes98/BLAST_software/Devlog_BLAST.md

 Started with fixing up some modes on PID Tuner, current pids are far too agressive with no load, but the controller broke midway

 Swapped over to working on motion profiling, since that was the main objective of today, figured out how to turn on Coast mode in code, other than that, little progress.
 Emailed support about the memory issue, since the 3001 point profile is too big, and our actual profile is 60k points, so thats an important issue that needs to be fixed.

+# Wednesday 10/5/2022

+Got responses to my emails, and learned how to:

+- Interpolate (WIP)

+- Increase status frame windows (WIP)

+- [ADD]